rubencaro/bolt/README.md

 can be interrupted at any time.

 Logging will be done on `/path/to/app/log/flagella.log`.

+All this folders and files should exist in production.
+You can create them by yourself, or you can run `bundle exec bolt_setup` from your app's folder on production to let bolt create them.

 Take a look at the code for more details...